wronghorsebatterystaple/Website-Flask/README.md

   - Refer to `app/admin/routes.py` and `app/blog/blogpage/routes.py` for example usages.
 - `config.py` contains settings that must be up-to-date for access control:
-  - `LOGIN_REQUIRED_URLS`: Flask will redirect you away from the page you are currently on if it begins with one of those URLs and you log out.
+  - `LOGIN_REQUIRED_URLS`: Flask will redirect you away from the page you are currently on if it begins with one of these URLs and you log out.
   - `VERIFIED_AUTHOR`: This is the commenter name, lowercase with no whitespace, that is restricted to admin users and will grant special comment cosmetics.
-  - `PRIVATE_BLOG_IDS`: These are the blogpages hidden from the navbar in non-admin mode and that Flask will use `custom_unauthorized()` to check on attempt to access.
+  - `PRIVATE_BLOG_IDS`: These are the blogpages hidden from the navbar in non-admin mode, and Flask will check `custom_unauthorized()` on attempts to access these.

 ### Adding new blogpages:
-- Update `config.py` with proper `blog_id`, and add a developer/backrooms blogpage too with its `blog_id` being the negative of the public one
+- Update `config.py` with proper `blog_id`, and add a developer/backrooms blogpage too with its `blog_id` being the negative of the public one.
-  - `blog_id` is stored and used as a string
+  - `blog_id` is stored and used as a string.
-- Update directory names in static paths if necessary
+- Create new static directories for it and update other static directory names if necessary.

 ### Adding new forms:
 - All forms requiring access control must be POST and should be CSRF protected.
-- Make sure that all POST forms should be Ajax using FormData and should handle the custom error(s) defined in `config.py`.
+- Make sure that all POST forms are Ajax (using FormData) and handle the custom error(s) defined in `config.py` with `handleCustomErrors()`.
   - If JSON response from Flask has `redirect_abs_url`, it must be an absolute URL in order to be compatible with my standard Ajax response in `app/static/js/processStandardAjaxResponse()`, which can be done in Flask's `url_for()` by setting the parameter `_external=True`.
   - Refer to `app/static/js/session_util.js`, `app/admin/static/admin/js/form_submit.js`, `app/blog/static/blog/blogpage/js/comments.js`.
-- Always add HTML classes `login-req-post` to `<form>`s (for handling of CSRF/session expiry in `handleCustomErrors()`) and `auth-true`/`auth-false` (for showing/hiding elements) when needed.
+- Always add HTML classes `auth-true`/`auth-false` (for showing/hiding elements) when needed.

 ### Updating HTML custom errors:
-- Update `config.py`
+- Update `config.py`.
-- Update `app/routes.py` error handlers
+- Update `app/routes.py` error handlers.
-- Update `handleCustomErrors()` in `app/templates/base.html`
+- Update `handleCustomErrors()` in `app/templates/base.html`.

 ### Changing image static paths:
-- Update Markdown expansion/collapse regex in `app/models.py`
+- Update Markdown expansion/collapse regex in `app/models.py`.
-- Update image paths for all existing images in db
+- Update image paths for all existing images in db.

 # Blog writer notes